Lorenz Hackenholt

-Lorenz Hackenholt (26 June 1914 – missing 1945, declared legally dead as of 31 December 1945, but believed to have still been alive) was a member of the Schutzstaffel (SS) with the rank of Hauptscharführer (First Sergeant).
+Laurenzius Marie "Lorenz" Hackenholt (26 June 1914 – missing 1945, declared legally dead as of 31 December 1945, but believed to have still been alive) was a member of the Schutzstaffel (SS) with the rank of Hauptscharführer (First Sergeant).
 During World War II Hackenholt built and operated the gas chamber at the Bełżec extermination camp in occupied Poland during Operation Reinhard.
-In so doing, he personally carried out the murder of hundreds of thousands of people.
+In doing so, he personally carried out and managed the murder of hundreds of thousands of people, both directly and indirectly.

-Hackenholt had earlier been part of the murder of mental patients and the disabled in Action T4 programme of forced euthanasia.
+Hackenholt had earlier been part of the murder of mental patients and disabled people in Action T4 programme of forced euthanasia.

 Life

 Hackenholt's full name was Laurenzius Marie Hackenholt.
 He was born on 26 June 1914 in Gelsenkirchen/Ruhr.
 His father was Theodor Hackenholt and his mother was Elizabeth Wobriezek.
 He attended the local elementary school until he reached the age of 14.
 He then became an apprentice bricklayer.
 After he passed the trade examination, he worked on various building sites.